IvanProg00/geekbrains-c-sharp/lessons/1. task/README.md

 # 1 Task

-Find the square of the number entered by a user.
+Write a program that find the square of the number entered by a user.

 ## Example